 San Quirico – Torrenieri – Montalcino

 The second scenic drive in Tuscany is a bit shorter but full of awesome photo spots.
 We start in San Quirico and take the SP146 where we’ve got three spots in a very short distance.
 The first one is the famous Podere Belvedere*, one of the movie locations of “Gladiator” and also an excellent place to stay during your Tuscany holiday.
-The spot is even marked on google maps and there’s a parking area, too.
+The best time to catch a photo of Podere Belvedere is at sunrise.
+I know….getting up so early isn’t fun but I promise it is so worth it.

 Just a few minutes along the main road there is another beautiful farmhouse “Genna Borborini Maria Eva”.
 It is a private house, so be respectful when you take pictures.
 You might be able to capture the cypress road to the building through the locked gate or you’ll be creative 😉